 OX President Dean, it's even lampshaded early in season 2 when someone says "I thought Evan was president of OX?"

 Retcon: Remember when Heath said he was graduating at the end of Rusty's sophomore fall semester?
 Well, they explained his return as him failing his finals after some of his frat brothers were expelled.
 However, he still shows up in season 4, which takes place the fall of Rusty's junior year.
 I love Heath, but Writers Cannot Do Math.

 Rich Bitch: Rebecca, before her father had an affair and lost his office and his influence.

 Shipper on Deck: Rusty, and seemingly the entire KT house, supports Cappie/Casey (Wade explicitly calls her the love of Cappie's life).
 The ZBZ's seem to support Evan/Casey, but it's revealed to be more any pairing which links the houses.

-Shout-Out: Two characters participate in a psychological study numbered 8675309.
+Shout-Out: Some characters participate in a psychological study numbered 8675309.

 Shown Their Work: The series is set in Ohio, so why not get an Ohio weatherman to do a cameo weatherman appearance?
 (Although it's set in Central Ohio (Analogous to Ohio University), and the weatherman was from the Toledo ABC station...)

 The Slacker: Cappie.
 When some speak of graduating, he tells them, "Bite your tongue!"

 This was a ship sticking point for the final chapter, as Casey broke up with him because he couldn't commit to graduating.
 He finally does in the last episode...but it took the KT house being destroyed to get him to commit.